How the odometer works in GpsGate

 Odometer setup

-An odometer is something that measures the total distance a vehicle has traveled.
+An odometer is something that measures the total distance a asset has traveled.
 There are two types of odometers in GpsGate.
 Device odometer and server/virtual odometer.

 Device Odometer